 We present four key areas of purchasing where the differences between direct and indirect spend are highlighted:

 Supplier Relationship Management

 One of the main differences in approach has to do with supplier relationship management.
 Direct purchasing teams invest a lot of time and effort into developing and maintaining relationships with suppliers.
-Delivery schedules and continuity directly affect production; quality of raw materials impacts the quality of the final product, and thus the organization’s reputation and credibility.
+Delivery schedules and continuity directly affect production; the quality of raw materials impacts the quality of the final product, and thus the organization’s reputation and credibility.
 The relationships with suppliers are usually long-term and collaborative in this process.